inesp/inesp.github.io/_posts/2026-02-06-api-resilience-caching-429.md

     return all_repos
 ```

-This time, we don't let the `RequestException` bubble up to the caller, because we realize we _do_ have more context for handling _HTTP related problems_ than some code way up the chain that is just trying to populate a dropdown with all list of all options.
+This time, we don't let the `RequestException` bubble up to the caller, because we realize we _do_ have more context for handling _HTTP related problems_ than some code way up the chain that is just trying to populate a dropdown with a list of all options.

 ![all-errors-equal](/assets/http/all-errors-equal.svg)